WHAT IS YOUR FAT%?

 - Support the nutrition and health of their cells.

 Your current health and goals for the future are taken into consideration by your practitioner, who will design a programme to maximise your energy and ensure that your body is ageing as healthily as possible.
-Call us today to discuss if this is the best programme for you.

-What Can We Measure with BIA?
+What Can We Measure with Body Composition Analysis?

 - Body Fat % and Fat Weight*